davehorton/drachtio-simple-server/README.md

 This is an object containing `address` and `port` properties.
 * `supported-events`: An array of event types to supports.
 These should be the event name as received in the SIP Event header of SUBSCRIBE and PUBLISH requests.
-Note that while the main purpose is to support the presence event package, any other event package can be supported by adding it to this array.
+Note that while the main purpose is to support the 'presence' event package, any other event package can be supported by adding it to this array.
-* `domain`: an optional parameter that, if provided, will be used as the SIP realm or domain when a SIP PUBLISH or SUBSCRIBE request is received with a dot-decimal address in the Request-URI instead of the domain (some Session Border Controllers, as an example, may replace the SIP domain with the ip address of an application server when performing load balancing).
+* `domain`: an optional parameter that, if provided, will be used as the SIP realm or domain when a SIP PUBLISH or SUBSCRIBE request is received with a dot-decimal address in the Request-URI instead of a domain name (some SBCs, for example, may replace the SIP domain with the ip address of an application server when performing load balancing).
 * `methods`: options for handling PUBLISH/SUBSCRIBE/MESSAGE requests
 * `methods.publish.authenticate`: if true, authenticate incoming PUBLISH requests (using digest authentication)